Apigee hybrid delivers a simple-to-use, integrated portal to document and manage access to your APIs, and foster your app developer community.

 The following shows the home page of the sample portal.

-The starter pages provided with the sample portal include:
+The starter pages provided with the sample portal are summarized in the following table.
+See also Manage the pages in your portal.

 |Home||Portal home page that describes the APIs that are showcased.
 Serves as default home page for your portal (index.html).
 Demonstrates use of angular material components, as described in Add angular material components.|